-Is It Springtime For Putin And Republicans?
+Is it Still Springtime For Putin And Republicans?

 A phalanx of Trump officials came to the White House briefing room last week to pledge a vigorous defense against Russian efforts to hack the 2018 midterm elections – efforts they acknowledged were very much underway.

-Yet it is impossible to miss the shift in attitude toward at least some aspects of the Russian regime in key parts of the conservative coalition.
-This was presaged by an undercurrent of admiration for Putin that has existed for years in some quarters of the conservative blogosphere.
+Yet it is impossible to miss the shift in attitude in key parts of the conservative coalition.
+This was presaged by an undercurrent of admiration for Putin that had existed for years in some quarters of the conservative blogosphere.

+Here is Republicans and Democrats on Vladimir Putin since July 2014. pic.twitter.com/s4I6FY5cbt— Will Jordan (@williamjordann) December 14, 2016

 Sarah Palin, the outspoken party nominee for vice president in 2008, had this to say to Sean Hannity on Fox News in 2014: "Look, people are looking at Putin as one who wrestles bears and drills for oil.
-They look at our president as one who wears mom jeans and equivocates and bloviates."
+They look at our president [Obama] as one who wears mom jeans and equivocates and bloviates."

-Palin at the time seemed mostly interested in her critique of Obama.
+Palin at the time seemed mostly interested in using Putin as a critique of Obama.
 That same year, a poll by the nonpartisan YouGov found only 10 percent of Republicans viewed the Soviet strongman favorably.

-Here is Republicans and Democrats on Vladimir Putin since July 2014. pic.twitter.com/s4I6FY5cbt— Will Jordan (@williamjordann) December 14, 2016

-After all, just two years earlier, GOP presidential nominee Mitt Romney had zinged the Russians as the biggest threat to our national security.

-The implicit admiration Palin expressed for certain qualities perceived in Putin was present among some American conservatives — as it was in nationalist and populist elements of the political mix in other Western democracies — even before Trump's ascendance.
+But the implicit admiration Palin expressed for certain qualities perceived in Putin was present among some American conservatives — as it was in nationalist and populist elements of the political mix in other Western democracies — even before Trump's ascendance.

-Still, it's hard to deny Trump gave the positive portrait of Putin a massive steroid shot with his kid gloves treatment of the Russian autocrat throughout the primary and electoral season.
-Another YouGov.com pol late in 2016 found the percentage of Republicans viewing Putin favorably had nearly quadrupled in two years to a stunning 37%.
+But it was Trump who gave this strain of thought a massive steroid shot with his attitude toward the Russian autocrat throughout the primary and electoral season.
+Another YouGov.com poll late in 2016 found the percentage of Republicans viewing Putin favorably had nearly quadrupled in two years to a stunning 37%.

 Even more remarkable, perhaps, was the decline in those poll respondents who said they disapproved of Putin strongly.
 That response was chosen by an outright majority of Republicans (51%) in 2014 but by just 10% in late 2016.